Aug. 13 at 12:10 AM

 Competition and Competitive Positioning

 -- CLN-978 Positioning: Competes with autologous CAR-T (e.g., Novartis, Kyverna) and other TCEs (e.g., Amgen, Roche).
-CLN-978’s advantage lies in its subcutaneous delivery and extreme potency in depleting B-cells even at low CD19 expression levels.
+CLN-978’s advantage lies in its subcutaneous delivery and deep-tissue follicular disruption capabilities demonstrated in recent translational data.

--- Zipalertinib Positioning: Competes against J&J’s Rybrevant and Takeda’s Exkivity.
-Zipalertinib’s oral profile and manageable safety (lower rates of rash/diarrhea) offer a potential best-in-class profile for chronic dosing.
+-- Zipalertinib Positioning: Competes against J&J’s Rybrevant.
+Zipalertinib’s oral profile and demonstrated CNS/brain metastasis activity offer a strong best-in-class profile for chronic dosing.

 Executive Team and Board of Directors